-The centerpiece of the property is the Park Theater, a 5,000 seat entertainment venue that hosts a series of high-profile headliners including Cher, Ricky Martin, and Bruno Mars.
+The centerpiece of the property is the Park Theater, a 5,000 seat entertainment venue that hosts a series of high-profile headliners including Cher, Ricky Martin, Bruno Mars, and Lady Gaga.

 The main hotel will be the Park MGM, aligned with the neighboring The Park dining and entertainment plaza and T-Mobile Arena.
 The new look is being described as European and "residential" with clean lines, elegant furnishings, and a "robust art program."
 It will bring with it a new restaurant, Eataly, the popular marketplace concept that has dozens of outlets worldwide and features to-go counters, sit down restaurants, cafes, and more.